chronoclast/hellonotsofresh-earthxhack-2020/README.md

 First of all, create a free account in [Adafruit IO](https://io.adafruit.com).

-### Shiny application
+## Shiny application

 The web application is build with R shiny.
+We have used the following resources inside the app:

+* 'Sketchy' bootstrap.css from [bootswatch](https://bootswatch.com/sketchy/)
+* Background picture from [Pixabay](https://pixabay.com/photos/food-kitchen-cook-tomatoes-dish-1932466/) (free for commercial use)
+* [Spoonacular API](https://spoonacular.com/food-api) for recipes, more specifically, we used the [Search-Recipes-By-Ingredients](https://spoonacular.com/food-api/docs#Search-Recipes-by-Ingredients) endpoints
+* The [Adafruit IO](https://io.adafruit.com) API to query the sensor data (see technical setup for supermarkets sensor above)

+### Links to the app

+#### Dummy version

 To showcase the app, we have uploaded a dummy version to shinyapps.io, with which the function of the app can be simulated.

-The dummy app can be visited via [think link](https://emelieh21.shinyapps.io/dummy-app/) and the source code can be found in the [dummy-app](dummy-app).
+The dummy app can be visited **[here](https://emelieh21.shinyapps.io/dummy-app/)** and the source code can be found in the [dummy-app](dummy-app) folder.

 ![image](assets/dummy-app.png)